liuyuzhenn/pytorch_template/README.md

 ```

 - Dataset is defined as a child class of `BaseDataset` in folder `datasets`.
-- Metrics is implemented as a child class of `BaseTrainer` in folder `trainers`.
+- Metrics is implemented in a child class of `BaseTrainer` in folder `trainers`.
 - Loss is defined as a child class of `BaseLoss` in folder `losses`.
 - Models should be put in folder `models`